Comments

 2. Fleet: University owned vehicles

-4. Private vehicle: A vehicle is deemed to be a private vehicle if it is owned outright by the Driver or forms part of an employment/contract salary package
+3. Private vehicle: A vehicle owned by the driver or part of an employment/contract salary package.

-9. University business: Any activity conducted for the benefit of the University including: teaching, research, field trips, and administration activities.
-University Business does not include students using private vehicles to attend a field trip or placement or staff or students using private vehicles to travel to and from their normal place of work or study.
+4. University business: Any activity conducted for the benefit of the University including teaching, research, field trips, and administration activities.
+University business does not include students using private vehicles to attend a field trip or placement or staff or students using private vehicles to travel to and from their normal place of work or study.